bruceminanga/My-Notes/README.md

 # Elona
-As a fun of Elon Musk Brain Chip Technology, I have decided to Document everything that i learned in my lifetime in a simple notebook.
+As a fun of Elon Musk Brain Chip Technology, I have decided to Document everything that i learned in my lifetime in a simple notebook(Of course i will appload them to the chip incase i will have one implanted on my brain hehe).
 By reading this notes, You are already reading 99 percent of my knowledge in tech.( It's like you've hacked my brain).
 Remember, sharing is caring.
 You can also contribute.